 WEQ-XXX-1 Energy Service

+Add introductory language

 WEQ-XXX-1.1 Electrical Attributes

-Energy is the quantity of electric energy, measured in megawatt hours, made available over the performance period.
+WEQ-XXX-1.1.1 Energy is the quantity of electric energy, expressed as electrical energy units such as megawatt hours or kilowatt hours over the performance period.
 A service agreement for Energy Service can specify the price for a quantity of energy at different power levels (a curve).

-Power is the power level of the resource for production or consumption over the performance period.
+WEQ-XXX-1.1.2 Power is the power level of the resource expressed as electrical power units such as megawatts or kilowatts over the performance period.

-Measured in megawatts

-Power level could be average megawatts during the period.

-Electrical location is the location where the service is provided to/made available to the electric system.
-The governing documents will specify relevant location requirements associated with Energy Service and may use one or more of the following attributes:
+WEQ-XXX-1.1.3 Electrical location is the location where the service is provided to the electric system.

-Pricing location where the service is priced

-Measurement location where the service performance is quantified

 WEQ-XXX-1.2 Timing Attributes

-Delivery schedule is the start time and end time of the obligation to perform the service.
+WEQ-XXX-1.2.1 Delivery schedule is the start time and end time to perform the service.
 This can also be specified with a start time and duration.

-Delivery schedule notification is the timing associated with notification that the delivery schedule for the energy service is established.
+WEQ-XXX-1.2.2 Delivery schedule notification is the timing associated with notification that the delivery schedule for the energy service is established.
 For example, the results of a market process are published by specified times and notify the participants of their scheduled delivery of the service.

-WEQ-XXX-1.3 Additional Attributes
+WEQ-XXX-1.3 Performance Determination

-The energy service agreement specifies how performance is measured.
+The Governing Documents specify how performance is quantified, including measurement equipment and location, measurement units and frequency, and calculations or estimating methods.
 This is usually done with revenue grade meters that measure energy in intervals synchronized to the delivery schedule for service.
-Periodic power measurements are also used.

-Example service requester operational objectives include system peak load management, balance energy use with production, manage delivery limitations caused by electric flow constraints.
+In addition, periodic power measurements can be used to estimate energy over the performance period.

+For measurement, the electrical location may be different from the measurement location.
+Correction factors may be applied to address discrepancies between the delivery point and measurement point.
+Also, electrical location may be related to a pricing node or zone for settlement computations.

 WEQ-XXX-2 Reserve Service